amirkeren/bluemix-lab2/README.md

 2. Scroll down and choose "Watson Translator" and then choose "translator" under "Select an Action in this Package"

 3. Click on the Green "New Binding" on the bottom left, provide a name for the binding and select the instance of Watson Translator you created earlier

+4. Click on "Add to Sequence" and "This Looks Good"

+5. Finally click on "Save Action Sequence" (you can change the sequence name if you like) to finish creating the sequence

+#Testing the whole flow

+1. TODO